altenderfer/mindfeeder2/README.md

 This will open a window where you can input the required information:

 - API Key - Your OpenAI API key.
+- API Base - Used to change the default openai endpoint, defaults to openai
 - Model - The OpenAI language model you want to use (default is gpt-3.5-turbo).
 - Input File - The path to the JSON file containing the IIO pairs to generate new variations for.
 - Output File - The path to the JSON file where the new IIO pairs will be saved.